Open Accessibility Menu

 • You may feel slight pressure on the neck as the transducer is moved.

-• Please allow 45 minutes from registration to completion of test.
+• Please allow 45 minutes from the time you check in to the completion of the test.

 Getting the Results

-A radiologist (a doctor who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send the information to your provider.
+A radiologist (a physician who is specially trained in reading and interpreting diagnostic and ultrasound images) will interpret the ultrasound results and send the information to your medical provider.